gonzex/test_abidocs/doc/input_variables/gw.md

 *Mnemonics:* GW Number of self-consistent STEPs
+*Mentioned in topic(s):* GW_basic
 *Variable type:* integer
 *Dimensions:* scalar
 *Default value:* 30
 *Only relevant if:* [[optdriver]]==8
+Test list:

-Gives the maximum number of self-consistent [[GW]] cycles (or "iterations"). in which G and/or W will be updated until the quasi-particle energies are converged within [[gw_toldfeig]]. [[gwcalctyp]] and [[gw_sctype]] are used to define the type of self-consistency.
+Gives the maximum number of self-consistent GW cycles (or "iterations"). in which G and/or W will be updated until the quasi-particle energies are converged within [[gw_toldfeig]]. [[gwcalctyp]] and [[gw_sctype]] are used to define the type of self-consistency.